Skip to contents

 x

-name of continuous risk factor for which tariff classes are constructed
+Name of the continuous risk factor for which tariff classes are constructed.

 model